-1. (1) These regulations may be called the Telecommunication (Broadcasting and Cable Services) Interconnection (Eighth Amendment) Regulation, 2014 (8 of 2014).

-(2) They shall come into force from the date of their publication in the Official Gazette.

-2. In regulation 2 of the Telecommunication (Broadcasting and Cable Services) Interconnection Regulation, 2004 (13 of 2004), (hereinafter referred to as the principal regulation),-----

-(a) for clause (ib), the following clause shall be substituted, namely:----
+- (1) This Order may be called the Telecommunication (Broadcasting and Cable) Services (Second) Tariff (Twelfth Amendment) Order, 2014 (5 of 2014).
+(2) This Order shall come into force from the date of its publication in the Official Gazette. - 2.
+In clause 2 of the Telecommunication (Broadcasting and Cable) Services (Second) Tariff Order, 2004 (6 of 2004) (hereinafter referred to as the principal Tariff Order),-- - (a) after sub-clause (dd), the following sub-clause shall be inserted, namely:-

-"(ib) "commercial establishment" means any premises wherein any trade, business or any work in connection with, or incidental or ancillary thereto, is carried on and includes a society registered under the Societies Registration Act, 1860 (21 of 1860), and charitable or other trust, whether registered or not, which carries on any business, trade or work in connection with, or incidental or ancillary thereto, journalistic, printing and publishing establishments, educational, healthcare or other institutions run for private gain, theatres, cinemas, restaurants, eating houses, pubs, bars, residential hotels, malls, airport lounges, clubs or other places of public amusements or entertainment;"
+"(dda) "commercial establishment" means any premises wherein any trade, business or any work in connection with, or incidental or ancillary thereto, is carried on and includes a society registered under the Societies Registration Act, 1860 (21 of 1860), and charitable or other trust, whether registered or not, which carries on any business, trade or work in connection with, or incidental or ancillary thereto, journalistic, printing and publishing establishments, educational, healthcare or other institutions run for private gain, theatres, cinemas, restaurants, eating houses, pubs, bars, residential hotels, malls, airport lounges, clubs or other places of public amusements or entertainment";

-(b) after clause (ib), so substituted, the following clause shall be inserted, namely:----
+(b) for sub-clause (ddd) and the Explanatory note, the following sub-clause shall be substituted, namely:-----

-"(ic) "commercial subscriber" means any person who receives broadcasting services or cable services at a place indicated by him to a cable operator or multi system operator or direct to home operator or head end in the sky operator or Internet Protocol television service provider, as the case may be, and uses such services for the benefit of his clients, customers, members or any other class or group of persons having access to his commercial establishment;"
+"(ddb) "commercial subscriber" means any person who receives broadcasting services or cable services at a place indicated by him to a cable operator or multi system operator or direct to home operator or head end in the sky operator or Internet Protocol television service provider, as the case may be, and uses such services for the benefit of his clients, customers, members or any other class or group of persons having access to his commercial establishment;"